Skip to Content

 • Creating a vacuum may draw the water out: Put your hand over your ear as you tilt your head down towards the ground and then create suction by slowly moving your hand back and forth.

-• Olive oil might help drain the water out of your ear: Warm olive oil, drop a few drops in the affected ear, lie on your side for ten or so minutes, sit up and tilt your ears down to release the water.
+• Olive oil might help drain the water out of your ear: Warm olive oil, drop a few drops in the affected ear, lie on your side for ten or so minutes, sit up, and tilt your ears down to release the water.

 • Try adding more water: While it may seem counterintuitive, this method can effectively facilitate the removal of water from your ear: Begin by lying on your side and gently introduce water into the affected ear using a clean dropper.

-What not to do
+What not to do regarding water in ears

 • Introducing bacteria into the ear.